vaadin/spring/README.md

 Since Vaadin 23, the code for the Spring Boot add-on has been migrated to the [Flow](https://github.com/vaadin/flow) repository.

 Download release
 ----
 Official releases of this add-on are available at [Vaadin Directory](https://vaadin.com/directory/component/vaadin-spring).

 Building the project
 ----
 Execute `mvn clean install` in the root directory to build vaadin-spring and vaadin-spring-boot.

-Vaadin Spring 4.0
+Vaadin Spring 4.5
 ----
-This version of Vaadin Spring is made to be compatible with Wildfly 27 and Jakarta EE 10, featuring Spring 6.1, Spring Security 6.1 and Spring Boot 3.2.
-Due to technical limitations, the Push implementation of Vaadin 8 is not (yet) compatible with this stack.
-A future version may remedy this.
+This version of Vaadin Spring is made to be compatible with Jakarta EE 11, featuring Spring 7.0, Spring Security 7.1 and Spring Boot 4.1.

 Experimental release
 ----
-Vaadin Spring 4.0 is considered experimental until further notice.
+Vaadin Spring 4.5 is considered experimental until further notice.

 Vaadin community addons and extensions in Vaadin Spring 4.x
 ----
-Vaadin Spring 4.0 contains Vaadin 8 compatible versions of code in the Vaadin4Spring and Spring Data Provider community addons, and retains their `org.vaadin.*` namespaces.
+Vaadin Spring 4.0 and onwards contains Vaadin 8 compatible versions of code in the Vaadin4Spring and Spring Data Provider community addons, and retains their `org.vaadin.*` namespaces.
 These are available through a new vaadin-spring-addons package, which is version- synced with the main Spring add-on.
 This has been done for compatibility reasons, as minor changes (such as moving to the Jakarta namespace) have to have been made.